jeremander/fancy-dataclass/docs/sql.md

 DEFAULT_REGISTRY.metadata.create_all(engine)
 ```

-Create a `sqlalchemy` session and populate the table.
+Create a SQLAlchemy session and populate the table.

 ```python
 >>> Session = sessionmaker(bind=engine)